Lower Wacker Drive is my favorite street in Chicago. It’s also the most confusing street in Chicago.

 One of the features that made the grid possible is that Chicago is incredibly flat.
 Unlike cities outside the Midwest, Chicago only has two terrain features to build around: Lake Michigan and the Chicago River.

 The lake is easy.
-We didn’t need to build around the lake so much as we just built up to the edge of it.
-The river on the other hand… The river snakes its way through some of the most expensive real estate in the country, refusing to run in any single direction.
+We didn’t need to build around the lake so much as we just built up to the edge of it (and then lay down some landfill and expand into it!)
+The river, on the other hand, snakes its way through some of the most expensive real estate in the country, refusing to run in any single direction.

-Wacker Drive is the downtown road that runs along the river.
-Because it contours to the river and not to some man made grid, it’s one of the few streets in Chicago that doesn’t run in a straight line.
+Wacker Drive runs along that river.
+Because it conforms to the river and not to some man made grid, it’s one of the few streets in Chicago that doesn’t run in a straight line.

 Here are the three layers of Wacker: